k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - generate related posts algorithmically;
 - add a universal “back” button;
 - add navigation cards to every page;
-- change historical permalinks or redirects;
 - merge or alter `main`;
 - force recovered archive material into premature destinations;
-- decide the future editorial status of `/projects/`.
+- invent a replacement Projects taxonomy.

-The production build and static DOM were checked at the component and generated-markup levels, including the responsive rules for the navigation system.
-A browser binary was not available in the refreshed workspace, so final human desktop, intermediate-width, and mobile visual inspection remains a release gate rather than being represented here as completed browser QA.
+The production build and static DOM were checked at the component and generated-markup levels before the Projects follow-on.
+A browser binary was not available in the refreshed workspace, so final human desktop, intermediate-width, and mobile visual inspection remains a release gate.
+The Projects redirect itself also awaits the next full build/validator run in an environment with the project dependencies available.